BiserSirakov/team-structure/README.md

 POST http://localhost:1010/api/team

-form-data:

-key: 'team'
-value: 'a json file'

-Its important that the key is 'team'
+Its important that the form data key is 'team' when uploading the json file.

+Checkout the example json files in `__tests__/files`.

 ### Export the team structure